 Spaghetti squash is such a versatile vegetable and something I eat a lot of.
 It’s a great low carb swap for pasta and rice, tastes incredible with just a sprinkling of salt and pepper, and absorbs whatever flavors you add to it amazingly well.
-Learn all the ways to cook spaghetti squash and how to get the most perfect roasted flavor and texture every-time!
+In this post I’ll show you how to cook spaghetti squash three ways: in the oven, microwave and air fryer!

 I’ve noticed that there are a lot of people afraid of spaghetti squash.
 It might be because they’ve never tried it, or they look at it at the grocery store and think: “How on earth am I supposed to eat THAT THING?”
 But let me tell you!
 This vegetable is soooooo delicious, so easy to cook, and you can eat it with so much!
 Fear no more!